MichaelHaussmann/spil/docs/configuration.md

 ## Included Demo configuration

 To be able to use Spil, the configuration must be added to the python path.
-Spil ships with an example configuration folder named `hamlet_conf`, for a hypothetical *"hamlet"* project.
+Spil ships with an example configuration folder named `spil_hamlet_conf`, for a hypothetical *"hamlet"* project.

-If no configuration is found, the `hamlet_conf` folder is added to the python path during spil import.
+If no configuration is found, the `spil_hamlet_conf` folder is added to the python path during spil import.

 ### Adapting the demo config

 The easiest way to start, is to adapt the existing config to your needs.

-- Copy or move the `hamlet_conf` folder to a location of your choice, and add it to your python path.
+- Copy or move the `spil_hamlet_conf` folder to a location of your choice, and add it to your python path.
 - You can rename it.
 - The configuration files inside the folder, `spil_*_conf.py`,  must keep the same naming.